 Students in lower school have two periods of language each day.
 All lower school students have one period of Language Skills, and depending on their age level, either have a period of Language Arts or a period of Written Language.

 There are usually 2 to 3 students in a Language Skills class, and the content follows a scope and sequence of language mastery carefully developed by Jemicy’s language directors.
-Students work to improve their reading, handwriting, spelling, and fluency skills.
+Students work to improve their decoding, spelling, vocabulary, reading fluency, reading comprehension, and handwriting skills.

 The content is taught in a sequential, structured, and cumulative fashion.